What Does a Software Product Manager Do?

 - Maintain a complete backlog of all the activities, processes, and workflows of all the relevant teams, stakeholders, and any external influencers and consultants.

 Software product managers can have varying responsibilities and duties based on their organization and industry.
-That’s why the skills, abilities, and qualifications required can change drastically depending on where you work.
+That’s why the skills, abilities, and qualifications required can change depending on where you work.

-In any case, the following qualifications, skills, and abilities are what is expected from all software product managers.
+The following qualifications, skills, and abilities are what is expected from all software product managers.

 - A bachelor’s degree in software development, computer science, or product management, or a related field.